avanishsingh07/KeyWord-Search-Engine/README.md

 For 50000 entries its work in constant time.

 Step:-----
-->Load file via defined function
+->Load file via defined function \n
 ->Clean text and convert it into Spacy doc object ->Load pre-trained english language model en_core_web_lg ->Convert docs into DocBin and store it into '.spacy' file